Science Court

 Science Court (retitled Squigglevision in 1998) is an educational entertainment, animation/non-traditional court show from Tom Snyder Productions, which was aired on ABC's Disney's One Saturday Morning block from 1997 to 2000.
-The cartoon was "filmed" in Squigglevision.
+The cartoon was animated in Squigglevision.

 Development

 Science Court utilized the limited-animation Squigglevision as its style of animation.
 In 1998, Science Court was renamed to Squigglevision in its second to third seasons.
 Tom Snyder Productions has released twelve of the episodes into a series of educational CD-ROMs with accompanying workbooks and experiment kits for schools.
 On December 2, 2004, Snyder, founder and former CEO of Tom Snyder Productions, was inducted into the Association of Educational Publishers Hall of Fame to honor his extraordinary contribution to educational publishing.